ParacelFramework/Parpacks/readme.md

  > 🌀🧘‍♂️Taoman's Note: "Its not alive, its recursion!"

-### 🔧 What is a USHELL?
+### 🔧 What is a Fictional Datatype?

-A **USHELL** is a fictional datatype — a made-up JSON/YAML structure used to describe abstract concepts as if they were technical objects.
+A fictional datatype (FD) is a a made-up JSON/YAML structure used to describe abstract concepts as if they were technical objects.

 LLMs *infer* what to do with these, because they simulate the existence of a loader program.

 ### Why This Works:

-1. You can paste a USHELL into ChatGPT, and it will infer its purpose.
+1. You can paste an FD into ChatGPT, and it will infer its purpose.
-2. Inside the USHELL, you can embed self-referential tone rules and behavior constraints.
+2. Inside the FD, you can embed self-referential tone rules and behavior constraints.
-3. You can load multiple USHELLs in one prompt.
+3. You can load multiple FDs in one prompt.
 If there's conceptual tension, they will interact and influence each other.
-4. You can have GPT modify the USHELL "context" within the same context window!
+4. You can have GPT modify the FD "context" within the same context window!

 This allows: